Let’s face it, there is nothing like snuggling up inside and spoiling yourself with comfort eats when the cold weather blows in.

 Tempting, we know.
 But staying active even when the weather feels too cold to venture outside is an important part of staying healthy throughout the year.

 Grey skies are not particularly motivating.
 But if you can summon the willpower to throw back the comfy covers for a little physical activity, come spring you will be thinking it was the best decision you ever made.

 Here are a few tips on how to beat the blues and get your heart pumping.

 Indoor workout ideas don’t get any simpler than kettlebells and resistance bands.
 You can opt for either or do both, but whichever the case, these two workout ideas are extremely effective at working the muscles.

-What you will appreciate most about these two basic sets of “equipment” is the varied strength training exercises they allow you to do without the need for heavy weights.
+What you will appreciate most about these two basic sets of “equipment” are the varied strength training exercises they allow you to do without the need for heavyweights.